Academic, Researcher, and Clinician Network

 - enhancing the knowledge mobilization and research impact needs of faculty and students;

 - participating in collaborative research opportunities from regional, national, and international organizations;

 - maximizing the impact of research and scholarship on regional, national, and international communities; and

 - becoming a member of CIPSRT Committees and sub-committees, which include:

-- The Academic, Research, and Clinician Network Advisory Committee (ARCNAC) and the ARCNAC sub-committees.
+- The Academic, Researcher, and Clinician Network Advisory Council (ARCNAC) and the ARCNAC sub-committees.
 These committees represent the ARC Network and serve in advisory capacities to CIPSRT and the Public Safety Steering Committee.
 They actively encourage the development of networks and opportunities to support evidence-based PSP research, treatment, and training.
 ARC Network members are eligible for election to the ARCNAC and for appointments to the ARCNAC sub-committees.